ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

     except Exception as e:
         raise AnsibleError('Something happened, this was original exception: %s' % to_native(e))

+Since Ansible evaluates variables only when they are needed, filter and test plugins should propagate the exceptions ``jinja2.exceptions.UndefinedError`` and ``AnsibleUndefinedVariable`` to ensure undefined variables are only fatal when necessary.

 Check the different `AnsibleError objects <https://github.com/ansible/ansible/blob/devel/lib/ansible/errors/__init__.py>`_ and see which one applies best to your situation.
+Check the section on the specific plugin type you're developing for type-specific error handling details.

 String encoding
 ===============